jonnybergdahl/Arduino_JBHaMqttDiscovery_Library/README.md

-# Arduino_JBHaMqttDiscovery
+# JBHaMqttDiscovery
-An Arduino library for Home Assistant MQTT Auto Discovery
+An Arduino library for Home Assistant MQTT Auto Discovery.

+## What is this library?
+**JBHaMqttDiscovery** makes sensors and devices connected to Arduino/ESP8266/ESP32 devices show up automatically in **Home Assistant** via **MQTT Discovery**.

+It helps you builds the correct *discovery topics* and *JSON configuration payloads* and publishes them as **retained** messages, so Home Assistant can create entities (e.g. sensors, switches, binary sensors, buttons) without manual UI/YAML setup.

+It is also **transport-agnostic**: you can use different MQTT client libraries through a small “transport” adapter (e.g. PubSubClient or AsyncMqttClient), while keeping the same discovery API in your firmware.

 ## Usage